monacotime/DeepAttendance/README.md

 # DeepAttendance
 An automatic attendance taker using deeplearning

-## Kept on semi permanant Hiatus since aparantly it's too easy to do this and not so impressive anymore
+## Kept on semi-permanant Hiatus since aparantly it's too easy to do this and not so impressive anymore